atom-data/alx-low_level_programming/0x0E-structures_typedef/README.md

-A readme on structures and typedef project
+A readme on structures and typedef(type) project